General guidelines and process

 Substances and/or plants designed to mimic illegal drugs (e.g., salvia, kratom).

-Trademarked items or items for which you do not own the intellectual property rights or the explicitly authorized right to resell.
+Trademarked items and items to which you do not own intellectual property rights or explicitly authorized right to resell.

 We discourage sales of used products unless they are considered vintage.
 A vintage product is one that is at least 25 years old.

-Merchants may not provide fraudulent, misleading, or incorrect descriptions or photographs of used products, but photographs may depict the product as new or in original packaging, as long as it is otherwise clear that the product is used.
+Merchants may not provide fraudulent, misleading or incorrect descriptions or photographs of used products.
+Photographs may depict the product as new or in original packaging, as long as it is clear that the product is used.

 Video game or virtual world accounts or credits